 Hopefully, the above guide will help you make an informed choice.
 In summary, you need to think carefully about your lifestyle, your available kitchen space, your budget, the type of coffee drink you want to achieve and the speed in which you want your coffee drink delivered!

-Once you’ve bought your coffee machine, if you’ve done your research you should have made the right choice.
+If you’ve done your research you should have made the right choice.

 Now it’s time to sit back, relax and indulge yourself in your very own home-made espresso.

 About the Author